-in a school community when making educational decisions, including the real needs of children without exceptionalities. here are a plethora of materials, "remedies," approaches, strategies, and interventions for every known disability or educational need.
+in a school community when making educational decisions, including the real needs of children without exceptionalities.
+There are a plethora of materials, "remedies," approaches, strategies, and interventions for every known disability or educational need.
 Some of these have been carefully and clearly researched, with publication in peer-reviewed journals, while others have been developed simply to make their creators wealthy or famous.
 Still others are put forward by well-meaning individuals, but have not been substantiated by experimental design.
 What is trendy or fashionable, or receives the most advertising, is not necessarily what is effective.
-Sometimes, even "common sense" approaches are actually not in a child's best interest when looked at from a developmental perspective.
+Sometimes, even "common sense" approaches are

+Approaches, strategies, or interventions used with all children - but particularly with those who have specific weaknesses or disabilities should be research-based insofar as such research exists. actually not in a child's best interest when looked at from a developmental perspective.
 Parents, as well as teachers, who are naturally eager to help a child succeed can easily fall victim to approaches that do not have any research basis to their existence.
 The time lost to such endeavors, as well as the money spent and the hopes that are dashed, is considerable.